-When submitting a request for testing accommodations through College Board, if approved, the accommodations are good for not only the SAT, but also the PSAT 10, PSAT/NMSQT, and all AP exams.
+If you request testing accommodations through College Board, and they approve it, the accommodations apply to the SAT, PSAT 10, PSAT/NMSQT, and all AP exams.

-You should submit the application at the beginning of your high school career, or the fall of sophomore year at the latest if you’re planning on taking the PSAT 10.
-The approval for accommodations is good for a whole year after your high school graduation date, so you don’t have to worry about it expiring between the PSAT 10 and your last AP exam of senior year.
+You should submit the application at the beginning of your high school career.
+At the latest, you can submit the application fall of your sophomore year if you’re planning on taking the PSAT 10.
+The approval for accommodations is good for a whole year after your high school graduation date.
+You don’t have to worry about it expiring between the PSAT 10 and your last AP exam of senior year.

 What you should not do is wait until the last minute to decide you’d like to have extra time on the test.
 According to College Board’s website, the approval process for accommodations can take up to 7 weeks.

-In order to be eligible for testing accommodations for the SAT, a request must be approved by SSD (Services for Students with Disabillities).
+In order to be eligible for testing accommodations for the SAT, a request must be approved by SSD (Services for Students with Disabilities).

 For example, if you are a student who has an IEP for a learning disability and you receive extra time on tests at school, chances are pretty good that, with proper documentation, you can have extra time on the SAT as well.